arthurfg/brazilian-reits/README.md

 ![Captura de Tela 2024-04-15 às 13 28 42](https://github.com/arthurfg/brazilian-reits/assets/62671380/75b8edfa-edeb-4649-af31-da2a124b2319)

-# Running the pipeline
+# Running the pipeline locally
 Make shure you have these requirements on your local machine:
 - Terraform
 - Docker Desktop
 - Google Cloud SDK
-- GCP service account for terraform development
+- GCP service account with required permissions for terraform development
-- GCP service account for dbt|storage|bigquery
+- GCP service account with required permissions for dbt|storage|bigquery

 ### Steps
 1. Clone this repository: